 \subsubsection{MOBA Games}

-Multiplayer Online Battle Arena games (MOBA) are a popular genre of video games that blend RTS with role-playing elements.
-In typical MOBA games, two teams of players control their own unique characters, known as heroes and compete to destroy the opposing team's main structure, often called the base.
-Each hero has distinct abilities and plays a specific role within the team, such as Warrior, Tank or Support.
-Managing multiple lanes and battling under the fog of war, which obscures parts of the map are key aspects of gameplay.
-Popular examples of MOBA games include League of Legends, Dota 2 and Honor of Kings.
-These games are known for their complex strategic depth, decision-making under conditions of imperfect information and emphasis on teamwork and player skill.
+Multiplayer Online Battle Arena (MOBA) games are a popular video game genre that blends RTS with role-playing elements.
+In typical MOBA games, two teams of players control their unique characters, known as heroes, and compete to destroy the opposing team's main structure, often referred to as the base.
+Each hero has distinct abilities and plays a specific role within the team, such as Warrior, Tank, or Support.
+Managing multiple lanes and battling under the fog of war, which obscures parts of the map, are critical aspects of the gameplay.

-OpenAI Five~\cite{berner2019dota} defeated the world champion team in a simplified version of Dota 2 that featured a limited pool of heroes and certain banned items.
-It employs distributed RL using PPO~\cite{schulman2017proximal} along with GAE~\cite{schulman2015high} to scale up training.
-Each player on a team shares the same policy network and receives shared observation inputs, with the only difference being a unique identity input for each player.
-The training process utilizes self-play, with an 80\% chance of engaging in vanilla self-play and a 20\% chance of using a self-play technique similar to PFSP used in AlphaStar~\cite{vinyals2019grandmaster}.
-Here, the probabilities of selecting each policy from the policy pool vary according to its quality score, which is continually updated based on competition results throughout the training.
+OpenAI Five~\citep{berner2019dota} defeated the world champion team in a simplified version of Dota 2, which supported only 17 heroes and excluded complex features like summons and illusions.
+The training process introduces a self-play method that combines two traditional self-play algorithms: with an 80\% probability of engaging in vanilla self-play and a 20\% probability of employing a technique similar to the PFSP used in AlphaStar~\citep{vinyals2019grandmaster}.
+This technique selects each policy from the policy pool based on its quality score, which is continuously updated from competition results throughout training.
 Higher quality scores increase the likelihood of a policy being selected.
-A new agent is added to the pool every 10 iterations.
-Similarly to AlphaStar, OpenAI Five requires extensive training resources.
-Thus, they developed surgery tools to resume training with minimal performance loss to manage continual changes in the environment and codes during development.
-Additionally, during training, OpenAI Five employs TrueSkill~\cite{herbrich2006trueskill} to evaluate agent performance.
+OpenAI Five also requires extensive training resources.